Pasar Besar, Central Market KL

 The 18,808sqft site is located on the Ground Floor which will feature a hybrid of a specialty grocer focused on promoting locally sourced produce and a food hall with booths and restaurants serving authentic local dishes.
 The layout is an open space with both areas being visible from either side.

-The interior’s base canvas is kept minimal to receive an array of vibrant products.
-The site’s existing steel grilles are retained to be reused, along with three strips of existing Peranakan Tile “carpet floors” which formed part of the major refurbishment on central market done in the 1990’s.
 As this is a listed building, its external envelope cannot be altered.
 Thus layers of its history, from the various iterations of internal extensions and upgrades over the years are considered carefully with the current intended programmatic use.
 Decisions are then made on what to retain and reveal, and what needed to be replaced and upgraded to suit.